 If most above feels like playing at edges of a teetering system bound for scrap ahead, you're probably right.
 What it shows too, is what really went wrong in 2021 Texas crisis.
-It wasn't a small loss of wind!
-Wind turbines can readily be winterized; that may add 10% to turbine costs but is done round the world.
-Wind works in the Arctic and US Midwest far colder than Texas; in fact, wind prefers colder, heavier breezes.
-(Natural gas too prefers cool, but no claims to contrary are made about gas - like it was for wind power!).
-After Texas' freeze it came to light that a campaign was fast mounted to call renewables 'unreliable' - to deem fossils as 'reliable energy'.
-Even though natural gas plants were the most responsible.
+It wasn't small loss of wind!
+Wind turbines can readily be winterized; adds 10% to turbine costs but is done round the world.
+Wind works in Arctic, in US Upper Midwest, places far colder than Texas; in fact, wind prefers colder, heavier breezes.
+(Natural gas too prefers cool, but no claims to contrary are made about gas - like were for wind!).
+After Texas' freeze it later came to light a blitz campaign was fast mounted to call renewables 'unreliable' - and to deem the fossils as 'reliable energy'.
+Even though natural gas was the most responsible.

-Texas' disaster, bad as it was, was minutes away from getting far worse - if frequency stability were lost.
-It fell from 60 hertz - to a critical 59.25 - near crashing the whole system.
-Had grid transformers caught fire, high voltage lines been destroyed, it could be weeks or months - not days with no power.
+Texas' disaster, bad as it was, was minutes away from far worse - if frequency stability were lost.
+It fell from 60 hertz - to a critical 59.25 - nearly crashing the whole system.
+Had grid transformers caught fire, or high voltage lines been destroyed, it could be weeks, months - not days without power!
 We don't realize how dependent we are on electricity 'til it's gone'.
-Only by shedding 7,500 MW of demand (effectively turning off about 1 in every 8 homes in the State), were they able to take a first emergency step.
-That's was twice a 2011 emergency shed that lasted 8 hours, and was 4x longer than a blackout of 2006.
-There were 3 emergency load sheds/rolling blackouts - and still frequency stability was nearly lost in 2021.
+Only by shedding 7,500 MW of demand (effectively turned off ~1 in every 8 homes in State), were they able to take a first emergency step.
+That was twice a 2011 emergency shed that had lasted 8 hours, 4x longer than a blackout of 2006.
+There were 3 emergency load sheds/rolling blackouts - and still crucial frequency stability had nearly been lost in 2021.

 It boils down to: How ready are we for a changing climate?
 Honestly, not at all.
-One sole key oil pipeline from Texas to US East Coast, if shut - could paralyze Southeastern US.
-Glance at a weather app like Ventusky and it shows a swirling arctic polar vortex each Winter.
-Bitter arctic air drops at times Winters near population centers, yet remains just North of US, like Europe, Asia.
-We're saved by historic wind patterns of a Jet Stream.
+One sole key oil pipeline Texas to the US East Coast, if shut - could paralyze Southeastern US.
+Glance at a weather app like Ventusky, and it shows swirling arctic polar vortexes in every Winter.
+Bitter arctic air dropping at times Winters near population centers yet remains just North of US, like Europe, Asia.
+We're saved by historic Jet Stream wind patterns.
 Yet those can change.
-A sudden stratospheric warming high in atmosphere can weaken this 'fence' protecting us.
-It doesn't take much to envision a Jet Stream shifting, wavering, weakening: bitter arctic cold descending further south.
+A sudden stratospheric warming high in the atmosphere can weaken this 'fence' protecting us.
+It doesn't take much to envision Jet Stream shifts, wavering, weakening: bitter arctic cold descending further south.
 While may not sound especially harsh to the ear, consequences would be.
-Floods and droughts too, increasingly imperil big thermal power plants today.
+Flooding, now droughts too, increasingly imperil big thermal power plants today.

-Hence perhaps 'Climate Change', or 'Global Warming' are too benign for possible calamity.
-Better, might be 'Climate Crisis', or 'Global Heating', or even Global Weirding for decades and centuries plus of blazing Planet.
-An uninhabitable equator, yet temps not too far different from 'hot Poles'.
-Getting there may not be slow, or incremental.
-Maybe not just a linear, pleasant, 'nice' warming along the way, with but gradual and gentle changes only.
+Perhaps 'Climate Change' or 'Global Warming', are too benign for what may be calamity.
+Better might be 'Climate Crisis', or 'Global Heating', even 'Global Weirding' for decades, and centuries and more of a blazing Planet.
+Perhaps uninhabitable equator, yet its temps not too far different at 'Hot Poles'.
+Getting there may not even be slow, or incremental.
+Maybe not a linear, pleasant, 'nice' warming along the way, with gradual gentle changes only.

-Slower Gulf Stream could paradoxically mean say, bitter cold.
-Trace a finger on a globe from a lovely Britain/North Europe, westward or eastward.
-Quickly it becomes frozen and barren away from North Atlantic waters warmed by Gulf Stream.
-Should non-linear global heating cause a warm Gulf Stream to slow, or cease, change may alter much we know today.
-Science is still unsure there: is it cooling, or warming?
-But most unlikely, would be no change at all!

-So more solar, wind, & storing clean electricity is needed.
-Making electricity cheaper on renewables & storage is where we'll need to focus and grow.
-It can be done in myriad ways, but more renewables, storage, & transmission is where attention ought be turning.
+Slowing Gulf Stream could paradoxically mean say, bitter cold.
+Trace a finger on a globe from lovely Britain/North Europe, westward or eastward.
+Quickly is frozen, barren away from North Atlantic waters warmed by a Gulf Stream.
+Should non-linear global heating cause warming Gulf Stream to slow, or cease, changes may alter much we know today.
+Science is unsure: might it mean cooling? or warming?
+But the most unlikely, would be no change at all!
+So more Solar, Wind + Storing clean electricity is needed.
+Making electricity cheaper with renewables + new green storage is where we must focus and grow.
+Can be done in myriad ways, but more renewables, storage, & transmission is where attention now ought be turning.